Fuerzas Especiales

-The Fuerzas Especiales (Special Forces), commonly known as FES is a special operations group of the Mexican Naval Infantry Corps (the 'Mexican Marines') under the Mexican Navy, established in 2001.
+The Fuerzas Especiales (Special Forces), commonly known as FES, is a special operations group of the Mexican Naval Infantry Corps under the Mexican Navy.
+It was established in 2001.

+Structure

 Within the Naval Infantry Corps the FES falls under the Mexican Navy Special Operations Unit (UNOPES) which additionally includes various Naval Infantry Corps commando and airborne units.

+FES personnel are divided into 3 groups: